-This photo, taken from the southwestern side of the surrounding churchyard cemetery, gives visitors their first glimpse of the church.
-As you follow the dirt road, your eyes focus on the double door, slightly ajar, inviting you in for a closer examination.
-St. Stephen’s is a fine example of a small, Georgian, country chapel.
-Standing in stately simplicity for over 240 years, it is a true treasure of Berkeley County.
+The view above, taken from the southwestern side of the surrounding churchyard cemetery, gives visitors their first glimpse of the church.
+As you follow the dirt road, your eyes focus on double doors, slightly ajar, inviting you in for a closer examination.
+St. Stephen’s is a fine example of a small Georgian country chapel.
+Standing in stately simplicity for over 245 years, it is truly a treasure for our state.

 The church originally served St. Stephen’s parish, formed in 1754 from St. James, Santee.
 The first church in the new parish was constructed of wood and soon deteriorated.
 By 1767, it had been replaced by this brick edifice.
 Below is the original church key, displayed within the historic sanctuary.

 Though some records, including the National Register, credit Francis Villepontoux and A. Howard for supplying the bricks, the parish records for St. Stephen Episcopal Church, compiled by Jane Searles Misenhelter, list Charles Cantey as the maker of the bricks.
 The records indicate that 150,000 bricks were ordered from Mr. Cantey after two additional suppliers were rejected.
 (Thanks to David Dubose of Summerville for contributing this info, as well as a copy of the applicable page of Ms. Misenhelter’s parish records.)

 The brother of General Francis Marion, Marion’s nephew, and many of his comrades played roles in the construction of St Stephen’s.
 Although there is no written record to verify this, it is probably safe to assume that General Marion himself worshiped here occasionally.